Bryce-Stabenow/blog/src/content/blogs/your-regex-is-bad.md

 ---
-title: 'Your regex is bad, and you should feel bad'
+title: "Your regex is bad, and you should feel bad"
 pubDate: 2024-06-26
-description: 'Why your regexes are terrible and how you can improve them'
+description: "Why your regexes are terrible and how you can improve them"
-author: 'Bryce Stabenow'
+author: "Bryce Stabenow"
 image:
-    url: '../../assets/regex-meme.jpg'
+  url: "../../assets/regex-meme.jpg"
-    alt: ''
+  alt: ""
 tags: ["regex", "code smell", "refactoring", "best practices"]
 ---